CafeOBJ/cafeobj/manual/md/overview.md

 In the following chapter we will include the specification of a protocol with the full code, explaining some concepts on the way.

-to be written

-alternative title: Main concepts (?)

-discuss the following topics in bit more details (parts of the current manual, stripped down)

-- sorts [Ch 3]
-- operators [Ch 4, Ch 7]
-- module [Ch 2, Ch 8]

-do not contain the syntactic definition in all the details, but explain these important items in more detail